 This is perhaps the main reason content marketing fails.
 Inbound marketing cannot be left to the marketing department (or an agency).
 It needs buy-in from the very top of the organisation.
 It needs to be given the time to deliver results.
 It often needs some reorganisation especially of how sales and marketing interact.

-Yes the marketing department can produce a variety of content but how do they know who they are targetting with that content?
+Yes, the marketing department can produce a variety of content but how do they know who they are targetting with that content?
 How do they know what type of content is needed for various stages in the sales cycle?
 That information comes from sales.

-How can marketing know the typical questions customers may ask their pain points?
+How can marketing know the typical questions customers may ask or their pain points?
 That information comes from customer services and sales.

 How do they know which channels they should use to deliver content?
 Where do they obtain the technical information they may need to build their content?
 Marketing cannot be left in their own little bubble with no link to the real world.